DjangoGirls/tutorial/code_editor/README.md

 You're about to create your first file of code, so it's time to download a code editor!

 There is a lot of different ones and it really depends on your needs.
-Most Python programmers use a complex, but super powerful IDE, like PyCharm.
+Most Python programmers use complex, but super powerful IDEs (Integrated Development Environment), like PyCharm.
 But for you, as a beginner, we're recommending something simple, yet powerful.

 Our suggestions are below, but feel free to ask your coach what is their preference, as it'll be easier to get help from them :)